hoannguyen02/self-js/interview-questions/common.md

 Software testing is very important.
 It helps to make sure the software meets the business requirements and expectations.
 Software testing also helps improve the quality of the code, reduce the issues on production (after release/publish to the users).

 # Describe a difficult bug you were tasked with fixing in a large application.
 How did you debug the issue?
-Let me share the bug, it is the home page bug, it loads too slow, normally takes minutes to load.
-At that time I asked my boss to make sure I understand completely the all the UI part and behaviors.
-(optional)
-- First section is Unassign deliveries table (with action can delete, assign delivery date)
-- Second section
-    - First part is searching text box to search any delivery (users can click to view detail of that delivery - Calendar and active delivery in second part bellow reflects immediately)
-    - Second part is calendar on the left we show the delivery count for that day based on method, some actions such as sms notifications, exporting excel file report filter and on the right we have all deliveries in day, and active delivery with actions such as reschedule, assign driver, add notes, etc.
-(end optional)
-The issue is basically everything rendered server side.
-For example there are over ten thousands records will be forced to load and rendered in table.
-So At that time I have to split into different steps/components which part can be render on server side, which part can be render on client side, which part can be lazy, etc. It took me 1 week to fix/optimize it.
-And my boss really appreciated about the result I made.
+Let me share the bug, it is a loading issue for the home page, it loads too slow, normally takes minutes to load.
+You know the main issue is the rendering part, the original code renders everything on the server side, I remember it fetched over ten thousand records data from the controller and rendered it in a table.
+It is not very efficient and extremely slow so I have to split it into different features for different components such as searching, filtering, scheduling, viewing.
+Then implement api endpoints for those components,  applied caching & lazy loading as well.
+It took me a week to fix it.

 # Describe what you believe are the key principles of software engineering
+- Some functional programming principles make code readable, predictable, testable like
+    - Pure functions: Same inputs always return same output, reduce side-effects
+    - Immutability: Once variable declared it is unchangeable
+    - HOC (higher order function): Receive functions as arguments input or return functions as output
+    - Single responsibility: One function do one job
 - DRY (don't repeat yourself): Reducing the code duplication.
+- High cohesion and low coupling: Try to make component independently
 - Modularity: Divide software system into smaller and independent units or modules that can be developed, tested and maintained separately.
 - Maintainability: Keep simple, easy to read and modify.
 - TDD (test driven development): Writing test before writing code.